zekkxx/new-york-times-app/README.md

 # NewYorkTimes
-A class mini-project designed to create a readable NewYork times browser using jQuery, ajax, and the NYTimes API Written by: Kieran Anthony, Mike Snyder
+A class mini-project designed to create a readable NewYork times browser using jQuery, ajax, and the NYTimes API Written by: Kieran Anthony, Mike Snyder, Ivan Wijetunge